MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ### Lifting Julia Functions

-With DataKnots, any native Julia expression can be *lifted* to a combinator form where it may be used to build a `Pipeline`.
+With DataKnots, any native Julia expression can be lifted so that it could be used to build a `Pipeline`.
 Consider the Julia function `double()` that, when applied to a `Number`, produces a `Number`:

     double(x) = 2x
     double(3) #-> 6

-What we want is an analogue that, when applied to a `Pipeline`, produces a new `Pipeline` component.
-Such functions are called pipeline *combinators*.
-We can convert any Julia function to a pipeline combinator as follows:
+What we want is an analogue to `double` that instead of operating on numbers, operates on pipelines.
+Such functions are called pipeline combinators.
+We can convert any Julia function to a pipeline `Combinator` as follows:

     const Double = Combinator(double)

-This combinator can then be used to build a pipeline.
-For every argument of the underlying Julia function, a `Pipeline` argument must be provided to the analogous combinator.
+When given an argument, the combinator `Double` can then be used to build a pipeline that produces the doubled value.

+    run(Double(21))
+    #=>
+    │ DataKnot │
+    ├──────────┤
+    │       42 │
+    =#

+If the argument to the combinator is plural, than the pipeline constructed is also plural.
+When `run()` the following pipeline first evaluates the argument, `Range(3)` to produce three input values.
+These values are then passed though the underlying function, `double`.
+The results are then collected and converted into a plural output knot.

     run(Double(Range(3)))
     #=>